johnoliverdriscoll/rust-clacc/README.md

 the current state of the accumulator, and its public key.

 ## Backends
-This crate is built with modular integer type and cryptographic hash backends.
+This crate is built with a modular integer type backend.
 Integer types must implement the [`BigInt`] trait.
-Hash functions must implement the [`Map`] trait.

 ## Optional Features
 - `bigint` (default): Enable this feature to support